 How Do I Make a Virginia Property Settlement Agreement?

-A property settlement agreement doesn’t have to be a formal document, and you and your spouse can create one on your own should you chose to.
+A property settlement agreement doesn’t have to be a formal document, and you and your spouse can create one on your own should you chose to do so.

 However, there are certain key components that are important to include.